desain/owlbear-codeo/README.md

 This extension allows you to manage custom user scripts for the Owlbear Rodeo VTT.

+## Installing

+The extension can be installed from https://owlbear-codeo.pages.dev/manifest.json.

+(Eventually on a [store page](https://extensions.owlbear.rodeo/owlbear-codeo) maybe, though not yet)

 ## Features

 -   Create and edit custom scripts directly from the extension